 The Young Arts Entrepreneur program provided $7,500 in start-up funds over 2 years to promising emerging artists or collectives of artists from disadvantaged backgrounds.

 Meet the 2014 young arts entrepreneurs.

 Over that time period, successful applicants work one-on-one with mentors, who provide personalized support to help them define their business plan, their marketing strategies and their accounting.

 To be eligible, young arts entrepreneurs meet the following conditions of eligibility:

 • Canadian citizen or permanent resident

-- Proposes a new enterprise or extension of an existing project that demonstrates using the arts as tools of social change in his or her community
+• Proposes a new business or extension of an existing one that uses the arts as tools of social change in his or her community

-- Can produce a viable project outline for which a complete business plan can be developed within one year
+• Can produce a realistic project outline for which a complete business plan can be developed within one year

-- Demonstrates experience of the impact of the arts in his or her community/neighbourhood (“arts” are broadly defined to include all forms of creative expression)
+• Demonstrates awareness of the impact of the arts on his or her community/neighbourhood (“arts” are broadly defined to include all forms of creative expression)

 • Application Form including project outline over 2-year timeframe, budget, possible partners in the community and how the project will benefit an underserved community